Jiang-HB/VBReg/README.md

 ## Pretrained Model

-We provide the pre-trained model of 3DMatch in `snapshot/VBReg_3DMatch_release` and KITTI in `snapshot/VBReg_KITTI_release`.
+We provide the pre-trained models of 3DMatch in `snapshot/VBReg_3DMatch_release` and KITTI in `snapshot/VBReg_KITTI_release`.
-Both of them take correspondence coordinates rather than correspondence feature+corrdinate as input.
+To be more general, both of these pre-trained models take correspondence coordinates rather than correspondence feature+corrdinate as input.

 ## Instructions to training and testing